dznes/totvs-connector-ecommerce-prisma/README.md

   - [ ] LIST orders with skus with query params.
   - [ ] CREATE and PUSH User in TOTVS.
   - [ ] CREATE and PUSH Order in TOTVS.
+  - [ ] BACKUP PRODUCT IMAGES THAT ARE BASE64 FROM TOTVS.

   #### FrontEnd End-Points
     ##### PRODUCTS